A Functional Model for Structure Learning and Parameter Estimation in Continuous Time Bayesian Network: An Application in Identifying Patterns of Multiple Chronic Conditions: Proposed Methodology

 The parameter estimation approach presented above requires the parent set of each condition to be known, which is equivalent to knowing the structure of the Bayesian network.
 Here, we propose an adaptive group regularization-based framework to simultaneously learn the structure ($\mathcal{G}$) and conditional intensities $(\textbf{Q}_{x_i|\textbf{u}})$ of the functional Bayesian network model.
 Regularization-based structure learning is a recent approach that is gaining popularity for parameter estimation in graphical models\cite{lee2007efficient, wainwright2007high, schmidt2007learning}.
 However, since regularization can result in cycles in graphical models, it is not generally considered for directed graphs.
 Given that the proposed functional CTBN has a special structure based on a conditional intensity matrix that allows for cycles, this study proposes to extend the regularization-based structure learning to functional CTBN.

-Considering the negative log likelihood of the fully connected PR-CTBN, we propose to add an adaptive group regularization term to the negative log likelihood function to penalize groups of parameters pertaining to each specific conditional transition as in Equation \ref{Equation:CTBN_Minimization_1}.
+Considering the negative log likelihood of the fully connected functional CTBN, we propose to add an adaptive group regularization term to the negative log likelihood function to penalize groups of parameters pertaining to each specific conditional intensities as in Equation \ref{Equation:CTBN_Minimization_1}.

-where, $\|\boldsymbol{\beta}_{x{i}|\textbf{u}}\| = \sqrt{\sum_{\textbf{u}} \sum_x{i} (\boldsymbol{\beta}_x{i|\textbf{u}}.\boldsymbol{\beta}^T_x{i|\textbf{u}} )}$ is the $L_1$-norm of the group of parameters associated with each conditional transition. $k$ is the groups size which is based on the number of coefficients in the Poisson regression for each conditional intensity . $\lambda_j = \lambda / \|\Tilde{\boldsymbol{\beta}_j}\|^{-1}$ is the tuning parameters (of the adaptive group regularization) that control the amount of shrinkage, where $\lambda$ is inversely weighted based on the unpenalized estimated value of the regression coefficients $\Tilde{\boldsymbol{\beta}_j}$ \cite{Wang2008ANO}.
-Fast-iterative shrinkage thresholding algorithm (FISTA) can be used for solving equations \ref{Equation:CTBN_Minimization_1} \cite{alaeddini2017multi}.
-An interesting feature of the adaptive group-regularization based structure learning is that we can use the regularization path to control the level of sparsification in the functional CTBN (Figure \ref{Figure:CTBN_Illustration_2}).
+where, $\|\boldsymbol{\beta}_{x_{i}|\textbf{u}}\| = \sqrt{\sum_{\textbf{u}} \sum_{x_{i}} (\boldsymbol{\beta}_{x_{i|\textbf{u}}}.\boldsymbol{\beta}^T_{x_{i|\textbf{u}}} )}$ is the norm of the group of parameters associated with each conditional intensity, $k$ is the groups size which is based on the number of coefficients in the Poisson regression for each conditional intensity{,} $\lambda_j = \lambda \|\Tilde{\boldsymbol{\beta}_j}\|^{-1}$ is the tuning parameters of the adaptive group regularization that control the amount of shrinkage, where $\lambda$ is inversely weighted based on the unpenalized estimated value of the regression coefficients $\Tilde{\boldsymbol{\beta}_j}$ \cite{Wang2008ANO}.
+The index $j$ implies the adaptive penalization applied to each grouped parameter.
+Fast-iterative shrinkage thresholding algorithm (FISTA) can be used for solving Equations \ref{Equation:CTBN_Minimization_1} \cite{alaeddini2017multi}.
+Figure \ref{Figure:Regularization_path} shows the regularization path of the tuning parameter for some of the parameters of the proposed model.

+An interesting feature of the adaptive group-regularization based structure learning is that we can use the regularization path to control the level of sparsity in the proposed functional CTBN (See Figure \ref{Figure:CTBN_Illustration_2}).